 Offered exclusively to UWE Bristol alumni, our Trailblazer Programme gives you a chance to build on your leadership, innovation and business skills whilst networking with other UWE alum.
 The programme aims to maximise personal impact, boost effectiveness and develop leadership styles.

 Taking part in Trailblazer enables you to take advantage of your lifelong connection to our expertise and community.
 You will also gain access to a growing and vibrant community of Trailblazers with future networking events.

-2. Discounted access to Postgraduate study and Executive Education Programmes
+2. Discounted access to Postgraduate study and Professional Development Programmes

 As a UWE Bristol alum, you can access our Postgraduate education courses at a 25% discount.
-In addition, you can browse our range of Executive Education courses and enjoy a 15% discount on the full price of our programmes.
+In addition, you can browse our range of Professional Development programmes and enjoy a 15% discount on the full price of our programmes.
 Give yourself the edge in a competitive jobs market by upskilling yourself and take the opportunity to learn something new.

 You may have already made use of this online mentoring and connection tool (exclusive to UWE Bristol) as a student, but if not – it’s not too late to start!
 Alumni Connect is our free site linking students, new graduates and alumni around the world.
 You can use it to find UWE Bristol alumni in different industries and reach out to them for advice and tips.

 4. Access to free Careers support up to 3 years after Graduation